What Schools Can Weather the Storm and Give Merit Scholarships?

 We used the following filters to develop this list of 25+ schools

-· Endowment per full-time student– 90% + of the median for the school’s category
+Endowment per full-time student– Median or greater for the school’s category

 While the list is not exhaustive, it is interesting.
-Here is what I found for our bucket list of traditional and moderately sized private colleges if you are looking for schools with financial strength and a prior history of offering merit scholarships and need grants:
+Below are some fun facts if you are looking at quality schools, financially stable schools with a prior history of offering merit scholarships and need grants:

 Interested in larger state flagship universities, consider programs such as the Academic Common Market and other regional tuition discount programs.